fulder/movie-list-tmdb/README.md

-# movie-list-tmdb
-TMDB mapping for all movies in 1001 list
+This repo contains a simple JSON list including TMDB mapping for the "1001 movies you have to watch before you die" cross edition list found at: https://1001films.fandom.com/wiki/The_List